ysitbon/prelude/Readme.md

 # WORK IN PROGRESS (DO NOT USE)

-Personal functional programming and base category tools for JavaScript.
+Personal functional programming tools for JavaScript.
 This intentionally does not follow FantasyLand spec.
+This is mainly used as a learning tool about basic concepts of FP around JavaScript.
+So, to be understandable, as much as possible, the code favored readability over performance.

-# Install
+### Install

 ```
 npm install